nicofisch5/docker-traefik/README.md

 # Docker traefik

-This repository contains a dockerized [traefik](https://traefik.io/) reverse-proxy, for manage all app on a server for use ports 80 / 443.
+This repository contains a dockerized [traefik](https://traefik.io/) reverse-proxy, for manage all app on a server using ports 80 / 443.

 This README.md file was completely insprired by one written by Alexandre Haag (a delicious man).